bartongroup/slivka/sphinx-docs/getting_started.rst

 Build your service
 ------------------

-At this point you have enough information to create your own services.
+At this point you should have enough information to create your own services.
 As an exercise, try creating a *greeter* service which takes a name from the user and uses ``echo`` command to output "Hello <name>.
 Have a nice day."
-Try using as much elements as you can such as environemnt variables, detached parameters and arguments list.
+Try using as much elements as you can such as environment variables, detached parameters and arguments list.

 After that, start slivka and try submitting the job to your service and retrieve the result.